• Skip to content

 Our bodies usually maintain adequate levels of carnitine through three means:

-1. Diet: Carnitine is primarily found in animal products, so strict vegans may be deficient in it.
-Red/dark meat (beef) is the highest source, followed by pork; and significantly less amounts can be found in fish, chicken, and milk.
-The average adult diet has been estimated to provide about 75 percent of daily carnitine requirements.
-(8) Vegetarian diets are also low in lysine and methionine, the two essential amino acids needed to synthesize carnitine.
-(9) On top of not taking in enough carnitine through red meat, research has found that the gut microbiota of vegans and vegetarians actually becomes unable to adequately metabolize carnitine.
-(10) Carnitine is one reason why I believe people “recover” from Hashimoto’s on a Paleo-like diet that includes red meat.
-Many of my clients, readers and colleagues have reported that red meat consumption (the grass-fed variety of course), seemed to be a key part of Hashimoto’s recovery.
+On top of not taking in enough carnitine through red meat, research has found that the gut microbiota of vegans and vegetarians actually becomes unable to adequately metabolize carnitine.
+[11] Carnitine is one reason why I believe people “recover” from Hashimoto’s on a Paleo-like diet that includes red meat.
+Many of my clients, readers, and colleagues have reported that red meat consumption (the grass-fed variety of course), seemed to be a key part of their Hashimoto’s recovery.

 2. Endogenous biosynthesis: This occurs when the body itself synthesizes additional carnitine.
 About 25 percent of our carnitine requirement is typically synthesized inside our bodies (from the two amino acids just mentioned: lysine and methionine).

-• The MTHFR gene variation: Not everyone with Hashimoto’s will have this gene variation, but I do find it to be a common culprit relating to nutrient deficiencies and poor detoxification.
+- The MTHFR gene variation: Not everyone with Hashimoto’s will have this gene variation, but I do find it to be a common culprit relating to nutrient deficiencies and poor detoxification.
 MTHFR supports methylation, and methylation is crucial for the production of energy, including the synthesis of carnitine.
 The MTHFR gene variation may also be associated with lower levels of methionine, one of the amino acids needed for the body’s own synthesis of carnitine.
-(This gene variation also impairs the body’s ability to detox heavy metals, further impacting our thyroid hormone levels and energy metabolism, and you can read more about that here.)
+[13] (This gene variation also impairs the body’s ability to detox heavy metals, further impacting our thyroid hormone levels and energy metabolism, and you can read more about that here.)

-• Gut infections, including SIBO: Researchers have found that an overgrowth of various bacteria can lead to carnitine deficiency.
+- Gut infections, including SIBO: Researchers have found that an overgrowth of various bacteria can lead to carnitine deficiency.
 Interestingly, these overgrowths can be found in conditions as varied as Hashimoto’s, irritable bowel syndrome, restless leg syndrome, and even autism spectrum disorder (ASD).
-Gut infections can impact nutrient absorption, metabolism, mitochondrial health, and the immune system.We know, for example, that small intestinal bacterial overgrowth (SIBO) is commonly found with Hashimoto’s (a 2007 study found that about 50 percent of people with hypothyroidism have this infection), and is associated with slow gut motility and intestinal permeability; these in turn can cause nutrient depletions, including iron (a necessary cofactor for carnitine synthesis).
+[15]

-Those with Hashimoto’s (as well as a number of other health conditions) may find that, even with the right diet, they have issues that impact their body’s synthesis and retention of healthy levels of carnitine.
+Those with Hashimoto’s (as well as a number of other health conditions) may find that even with the right diet, they have issues that impact their body’s synthesis and retention of healthy levels of carnitine.
 Let’s look at this connection a bit more closely, and at the other health conditions where carnitine therapy has been investigated.

-The Thyroid, Carnitine and Disease Connection
+The Thyroid, Carnitine, and Disease Connection

 Because of the importance of mitochondria to our metabolic health, researchers have long looked at carnitine levels in people with a wide variety of metabolic disease conditions, including thyroid disease (both Hashimoto’s and Graves’ disease).